mayanksreal/marks-evaluation/README.md

 # marks-evaluation
 <br>
-Converting handrwritten and printed fields from pdf to csv
+Converting handrwritten and printed fields from table in pdf to csv